Los Cerritos Elementary School students

 Portrait of a Graduate

-After receiving feedback from the community on the first draft of the district's new portrait of a graduate, our visioning working group has updated the description of the knowledge and skills students need to be successful after graduating from high school and produced a new mission statement to align with the community's vision for SSFUSD students.
+After receiving feedback from the community on the first draft of the district's new portrait of a graduate, SSFUSD's visioning working group updated the description of the knowledge and skills students need to be successful after graduating from high school and produced a new mission statement to align with the community's vision for students.

 The school board unanimously approved this new language at its May 11 meeting, and the district is now ready to finalize a strategic plan to map out what we need to prioritize and do over the next 3-5 years to prepare our students for success after high school graduation.